Royal Palm Beach, Florida: History

 Royal Palm Beach residents have also appreciated the security of a local fire department since a volunteer force of eight individuals was recruited in a construction trailer in January 1963.
 In 1969, the department moved its headquarters to a maintenance building in the present Commerce Park, which featured three bays and two trucks.
 A final move in 1976 to the department's building on Royal Palm Beach Blvd. enabled the department to expand its manpower and equipment.
 At that time, the department shared the building with the police department.

 Village firefighters weren't paid until 1972 and the two full-timers on staff made about $6,000 a year.
 The following year, three more full-time firefighters were hired, and in 1975, Karl Combs became the first full-time chief at a salary of $13,500 a year.
 With a growing population, and thankfully few structural fires, the focus of the department expanded to include emergency medical treatment.
 Combs and a department lieutenant were enrolled in the county's first paramedic-rescue course and, less than a week later, answered a cardiac arrest call for a village resident who would have died had Combs not taken the course.
 Within the next four years, the department hired 18 additional paramedic/EMT trained firefighters.
 A second station opened in 1994 at the entrance of the Counterpoint Estates to cut response times to residents living in the State Road 7 area.
 In March 1999, following a council-authorized study by consultants, a controversial and much-debated decision was made to curtail an independent village fire department and instead merge equipment and personnel with Palm Beach County Fire-Rescue.

 Village recreation needs were not overlooked during the booming growth period and since 1974.
 Under the department's purview are approximately 325 acre of parks and green space as well as the village's 6300 sqft Cultural Center which opened in 1993.

 Since 1990, Royal Palm Beach has been named as a Tree City USA.
 Its entire area is designated as a bird sanctuary.

 Geography

-Royal Palm Beach is located at (26.705851, –80.226554).

 According to the United States Census Bureau, the village has a total area of 10.1 square miles (26.1 km^{2}), of which 9.9 square miles (25.6 km^{2}) is land and 0.2 square mile (0.5 km^{2}) (1.79%) is water.